skilld-labs/kaizer/scripts/theme-generator/README.md

     xxl:
       1x: 500_x_200_scale_and_crop
     l:
-      1x: 1000_x_400_scale_and_crop
+      1x: 500_x_200_scale_and_crop
-      2x: 500_x_200_scale_and_crop
+      2x: 1000_x_400_scale_and_crop
     xxs:
       1x: 500_x_200_scale_and_crop
   fallback: 500_x_200_scale_and_crop
 ```

-So as you can see `a-image` and `m-responsive-image` are totally referring to Drupal architecture, since it's done same way for
+So as you can see `a-image` and `m-responsive-image` are totally referring to Drupal architecture.
-Storybook.

 Idea is to collect and document all the responsive image groups, so once it's done - back-end developer can write a simple script which
 will take this file and generate all responsive image groups with configs in Drupal automatically.
+This process is supposed to be done
+only once on project.
+Normally back-end developer can generate all responsive image groups in Drupal only when 100% of responsive image groups are described
+in this file.
 Storybook is also using this file,
 so you can build your storybook components with the specific responsive image groups.

 For displaying image in Storybook we are using [faker](https://www.npmjs.com/package/@faker-js/faker) library.
 And by default
 type of images is `abstract`, but you can customize this type in `m-responsive-image.stories.js` if you need.

-Usage this component in storybook is next:
+Usage of this component in storybook is next:

 ```
 r('m-responsive-image', {